 Balance is fractal

 Internally, or with our close neighbors, we strive for balance.
 But also your neighbors will strive for balance with their neighbors.
 But as I mentioned, we also strive for a total balance across all involved segments.
 So if all the segments are interacting with each other, we will strive to find balance across all segments.
 When each level finds balanced with the other levels, you will observe patterns of self-similarity across all involved segments, just like cutting a cake equally.
 But as I mentioned earlier, balance is dynamic.
 Balance is adaptation, while sustaining the existence of all involving parties.
 Thus, the more you become connected with your (far) neighbors the more you need to adapt to all of them sustain balance.
 So the sizes of the “pieces of cake” become interdependent, so the pieces need to be re-cut once you find different pieces of cake, to sustain balance.
 As a result, you’ll see interdependent self-similarities across all segments.
 From self-similarity and interdependency you will see fractal-like properties.

 Our love for complexity

 I believe, that we love it when someone can sustain balance in highly complex situations.
 Just think about the fact that we appreciate juggling efforts more, when more cones are being juggled.
 Or think about a huge and difficult operation (like building a tower) that goes smoothly.
 Or a large orchestra, playing one song.
-The involvement of more levels increases our complexity, and thus gives us more abilities to adapt to potential unexpected situations (environmental dynamics).
-And adapting to unexpected situations is need to sustain balance.
+The involvement of more levels increases our complexity, and thus gives us more abilities to adapt to potential unexpected situations to recover our balance (environmental dynamics).
+Adapting to unexpected situations is essential to sustain balance.
 Thus, it could be possible that we increase our complexity in order to sustain balance and don’t care about complexity itself per se.
 If you think about something that is very complex but has no structure at all (or no balance at all over the segments), you do not appreciate it.
 There is nothing to appreciate.